Breakups. Some people have them harder, some easier, but we all go through them at some point. And they always suck.

 Step 2: Take responsibility for your breakup.
 It might not be your fault that your relationship ended, but it’s always on you how you’ll respond to its end.

-Here’s what I mean.
 When my girlfriend dumped me, I felt miserable for at least a year afterward.
 That’s to be expected.
 But I also held her responsible for my misery, which didn’t get me very far.
 It just made me feel worse.
 Now, while she was to blame for pulling the plug and hurting me, I was still responsible for how I felt.
-And because I couldn’t take any responsibility, I unnecessarily suffered longer.
-So again, it’s not your ex’s responsibility to make you happy.
-It’s yours.
-Take it.
+And because I couldn’t take any responsibility, I unnecessarily prolonged my suffering.
+So again, take responsibility for your breakup.
+Don’t play the blame game.

-Step 3: If you’re the reason your relationship ended, forgive yourself.
+Step 3: Forgive.
+If you’re the reason your relationship ended, forgive yourself.
 We all make mistakes.
 If your ex is the reason why your relationship ended, forgive them.
 Again, we all make mistakes.
-And if the breakup is the fault of both of you — which is most likely — forgive them and you.
+And if the breakup is the fault of both of you — which is most likely — forgive the both of you.

 And don’t misunderstand forgiveness.
 It doesn’t mean forgetting or being okay with whatever happened.
-It simply means deciding to accept what happened and letting go, and then remaking that decision in every moment of weakness.
+It simply means deciding to accept what happened and letting it go, and then remaking that decision in every moment of weakness.
 Accept and let go.
 Accept and let go.
 Accept and let go.
+Talking of acceptance…

 Step 4: Accept your breakup.
 While this may sound abstract, complicated, and most likely unachievable, it really is none of those things.
 Accepting your breakup doesn’t mean you forget your ex, stop loving them, or make yourself like the emotional place you’re in right now.
 Accepting a breakup simply means you accept your situation.
 You are where you are.
 You don’t fight this feeling, nor do you try to suppress or deny it.
 You’re simply okay with it, even though it hurts.